danlhennessy/homelab-k8s/Argo-Rollouts/readme.md

 7. If a pause is set, the release manifest can be promoted to the next step with `kubectl argo rollouts promote rollout-name`.
 8. The rollout can also be rolled back at any time `kubectl argo rollouts abort rollout-name` which will adapt all the replicas to use the stable manifest.
 9. When all steps of a rollout are complete, the replicaset will be marked as stable.

+## In Practice (ingress-nginx - Canary)

+## Analysis
+Analysis is the capability to connect a Rollout to your metrics provider and define specific thresholds for certain metrics that will decide if an update is successful or not.
+For each analysis you can define one or more metric queries along with their expected results.
+A Rollout will progress on its own if metric queries are good, rollback automatically if metrics show failure and pause the rollout if metrics cannot provide a success/failure answer.